About the State Emergency Response Commission

 Payments by E-Check

-The SERC is now accepting payments by E-Check, please call (775) 684-7511 for information or to make a payment.
+The State Emergency Response Commission is accepting payments by E-Check, please call (775) 684-7511 for information or to make a payment.

 Important SERC Information